blugavere/gulp-build-system/README.md

 ```
 An important assumption in using this tool is that is that your code already is
 (or you're willing to make it) build-friendly, such as in a structure similar to below.
-  src/ <- where you house your source code, (typecsript, es7, etc - stuff that wont work in browser)
+  src/ <- where you house your source code, (typescript, ES7, etc - code that may not run in all browsers)
     server/
         app.js
     client/
+        index.js
-  lib/ <- where your files get built to, so that you can run them in development
+  lib/ <- where your files get built to, so that you can run them in a development environment
-  dist/ <- where built/minified files go for production deployment
+  dist/ <- where built / minified files are generated for production deployment
   .gitignore (required)
   .gulpfile.js
   .package.json